jwulf/mct1/docs/story-plan.md

 Finish the level by going through a warp portal.

 ## Level 2 - Get the T1 Feeling

+Want to help?
+This task is tracked in https://github.com/mc-t1/mct1/issues/45

 **Theme** Getting the T1 condition